AggregateComputing/experiment-2023-coordination-swarm-behaviour/README.md

 Each example has an associated yaml file, which contains the configuration for the Alchemist simulation.
 In the following we briefly describe how to run each example and what it is the expected result.

+For enabling the trace, follow the following video:

 <details>
   <summary>Constant movement</summary>